HEAD COACH BOB NIELSON

 Nielson joined the FCS ranks in 2013 when he made the move to Macomb.
 The Leathernecks combined for five wins from 2011-12, but progressed to four, five and seven wins in three seasons under Nielson.
 The Leathernecks featured seven all-MVFC honorees including four in 2015.

-Nielson and his wife, Terri, have two daughters, Amanda Taylor and Kasey King, a son, Kyle, and two grandchildren, Cash and Rowan Taylor.
+Nielson and his wife, Terri, have two daughters, Amanda Taylor and Kasey King, a son, Kyle, and three grandchildren, Cash, Rowan and Finley.
 Nielson holds a master’s degree from University of Northern Iowa, which he completed in 1988.

 Nielson is currently serving as the chair of the NCAA Football Rules Committee.